rodrigo-vb/CV-Latex-Class/README.md

 You will need `pdflatex` or `xelatex` to compile this class.

-This class use the next packages, so make sure you have them installed in the environment you use:
+This class uses the next packages, so make sure you have them installed in the environment you use:
 - `xcolor`
 - `geometry`
 - `graphicx`